Suslin's cancellation conjecture in the smooth case: Vanishing of the relevant cohomology group

 The term ``exact sequence'' being slightly imprecise, we make a few comments.
-First, the space $\A^d\setminus 0$ is $\A^1-(d-2)$-connected and it follows from \cite{Asok21b} that the set $[X,\A^d\setminus 0]$ is actually an abelian group provided $d\geq 4$.
-Further, this abelian group structure coincides with the one already defined by van der Kallen (by \cite{Lerbet21}), and the map
+First, since $\A^d\setminus 0$ is $\A^1-(d-2)$-connected and it follows again from \cite{Asok21b} that the set $[X_+,\A^d\setminus 0]$ is actually an abelian group provided $d\geq 4$.
+On the other hand, there is an identification

+where the right-hand side is the set of orbits of unimodular rows of length $d$ under the action of the group $\mathrm{E}_d(X)\subset \mathrm{GL}_d(X)$ (\cite[\S 4.2, \S 4.3]{Asok12b}).
+Under our assumption that $d\geq 4$, the set $\mathrm{Um}_d(X)/\mathrm{E}_d(X)$ is endowed with an abelian group structure defined by van der Kallen in \cite[\S 4.1]{vdKallen89}.
+It follows from \cite{Lerbet21} that the group structure on the right-hand side and the left-hand side actually coincide.
+Further, the map